-Note that your loan application may be rejected if you were not able to accept their call.
-So, if the loan is really important to you, you should keep your phone ready and with the volume high.
+Note that your loan application may be rejected if you could not accept their call.
+So, if the loan is really important, you should keep your phone ready and with the volume high.

-Once approved, the loan app may give you additional instructions and give you documents to sign or agree to.
+Once approved, the loan app may give you additional instructions and documents to sign or agree to.

 IMPORTANT: Read the loan agreement and terms carefully before signing or agreeing to anything.
-Always check the documents sent to you, and these include the loan terms and conditions, disclosure statement, promissory note, and amortization schedule.
+Always check the documents sent to you, including the loan terms and conditions, disclosure statement, promissory note, and amortization schedule.

 Some loan apps have misleading advertisements to lead you to think that you are getting a low-interest rate.
 However, in the loan agreement, the interest rate or loan terms could be more burdensome than you expected.